dvansoye/prompt-portfolio/performMentalModelAnalysis.prompt.md

 - **Section 1: Mental Model Application Matrix**

     - Systematically analyze the events and dynamics described in the **Target Analysis File** through the lens of the mental models.
-For each relevant mental model, generate a markdown table with the following columns:
+For each relevant mental model (up to 12), generate a markdown table with the following columns:

         - **Mental Model:** The name of the concept (e.g., Asymmetric Warfare, Feedback Loops).